Images Depict Mature Plants

 Fire Light Hydrangea Shrubs For Sale Online

-Fire Light Hydrangea or Hydrangea paniculata 'Fire Light' is a bright shrub that blooms about a month before any other hydrangea.
-These easily maintained shrubs are perfect for foundation planting, a back of the border garden, cutting garden or privacy hedge.
+Fire Light® Hydrangea or Hydrangea paniculata 'Fire Light' is a bright shrub that blooms about a month before any other hydrangea.
+These easily maintained shrubs are perfect for foundation planting, a back-of-the-border garden, a cutting garden, or a privacy hedge.

-A notable characteristic of these flamboyant bushes is the foliage color transition that happens throughout the seasons.
-The Fire Light's flowers change in color from bright white to pale pink in early spring.
-As fall approaches and temperatures drop, the flowers gain a deeper rich pomegranate color.
+A notable characteristic of these flamboyant bushes is the foliage color transition throughout the seasons.
+The Fire Light® Hydrangea's flowers change in color from bright white to pale pink in early spring.
+As fall approaches and temperatures drop, the flowers gain a deeper, richer pomegranate color.

-It is significant to also note that the flower color on Fire Light Hydrangea shrubs is not affected by soil pH.
-If you enjoy cut flowers throughout the seasons, the Fire Light Hydrangea is a great option for you.
-The Fire Lights are ideal for bouquets and center pieces because of their bold colors and strong stems.
+It is significant also to note that the flower color on Fire Light® Hydrangea shrubs is not affected by soil pH.
+The Fire Light® Hydrangea is an excellent option if you enjoy cutting flowers throughout the seasons.
+The Fire Lights are ideal for bouquets and centerpieces because of their bold colors and strong stems.

-This incredibly hardy and easy to grow hydrangea is also impressive in the way it blooms on new wood.
-In simpler terms, this means that you will see flowers even after even the harshest winters.
-Proven winners in the shrub family, its difficult to go wrong with these gorgeous upright panicles.
+This incredibly hardy and easy-to-grow hydrangea is also impressive in the way it blooms on new wood.
+In simpler terms, you will see flowers even after even the harshest winters—proven winners in the shrub family, it is hard to go wrong with these gorgeous upright panicles.

-Prime growing conditions for this flowering shrub include partial to full sun, well draining soil and moderate watering patterns.
-In addition to following these growing conditions, be sure to confirm that you are with in growing zones 3-9 before purchasing.
+Prime growing conditions for this flowering shrub include partial to full sun, well-draining soil, and moderate watering patterns.
+In addition to following these growing conditions, confirm that you are in growing zones 3-9 before purchasing.

 Hardiness Zone: | 3-9 |